Kolonel Server

 Operational considerations

 Database compatibility issues are more common during platform upgrades.
-Environments with frequent version changes or custom database requirements may benefit from infrastructure such as cloud-servers of een speciale server, which provide greater control over database versions and upgrade timing.
-Applications running on cPanel-hosting should always be tested after major database upgrades.
+Environments with frequent version changes or custom database requirements may benefit from infrastructure such as cloud-servers or a dedicated server, which provide greater control over database versions and upgrade timing.
+Applications running on cPanel hosting should always be tested after major database upgrades.